Taylor Swift reigns supreme at 2022 MTV Europe Music Awards

 Harry Styles, Nicki Minaj, Muse and Gorillaz were among the global stars who also picked up top awards from the 20 gender-neutral categories.

-Singer-songwriter Swift ensured she thanked her fans – known as Swifties – for every award, saying at one stage: “You’re the reason that anything has every happened to me.”
+Singer-songwriter Swift, 32, ensured she thanked her fans – known as Swifties – for every award, saying at one stage: “You’re the reason that anything has every happened to me.”

 Her first prize of best longform video was presented by John Lennon’s son and singer Julian.